publicodes/publicodes/packages/codemod/README.md

 ## Caveats

-**This codemod will not update the `package.json` file**.
+1. **This codemod will not update the `package.json` file**.
 You should update the version of the package manually.

+2. **This codemod will not update the exotic syntax of variations**.
+If you use it, you should update the syntax manually **before** running the codemod.

+3. **This codemod does not handle the breaking of replacement priority order change**.

+4. **You'll need to update manually call to `evaluate` with publicodes expression** in your codebase, if needed.